Raspberry ketone and your skin

 Raspberry ketone suppresses fat accumulation and boosts lipolysis, by inhibiting PPAR-gamma and boosting ATGL and HSL, respectively

-- It does not allow new, "baby" fat cells to grow and become fully functional, mature fat cells and stops them from accumulating fat
+- It does not allow preadipocytes to grow and become fully functional, mature fat cells and stops them from accumulating fat

 - It encourages fully grown, mature fat cells to actually release fat.
 When a fat cell releases all it's fat content it undergoes "apoptosis" or "programmed cell death" and dies off.